LuizHenriqueKS/start-from-github/README.md

   ]
 }
 ```
+- name - A name for the repository
+- url - The project URL
+- token - (Optional) It's required for private projects.
+Read more: ...
 - webhookPort - (Optional) Port to start a http server to webhook
 - preCommands - (Optional) Commands to run before to start the project
-- startCommand - (Optional) Command to start the project.
+- startCommand - (Optional) The command to start the project.
 Default value is *npm start*
 - symlink - (Optional) Symblinks for files to share with the project

 *Obs: you can use webhook to download latest version of the repository and to restart it.*